- Non allergic skin disorders often begin as a rash or eruption and then become itchy due to secondary changes.

 e.
 Primary seborrhea

-2. Selecting appropriate allergens for testing and therapy.
+2. Selecting appropriate allergens for testing and immunotherapy.

 3. Give clients realistic expectations and follow each individual case